catalyst-cooperative/open-energy-data-for-all/profiles/learner-profiles.md

 without much documentation.
 None of the other lab members remember much about the project.

+The postdoc also left a folder with a handful of CSVs that Sparky thinks contain the raw data he was using, and she'll need to come up with a strategy to get new input data.
+She's considering using the EIA's new API to access the new years of data, but other lab members have told her the documentation is a bit confusing.

 Though Sparky has taken a Python Software Carpentry workshop before and done some coding using Pandas in Jupyter Notebooks, she's not quite sure where to start.
 The data is larger than other datasets she's worked with before, and she can't even open it in a